angelorosu/maze_game/README.md

 - Successfully reach the end point to advance to the next level.
 - Beware of collisions with maze walls; they'll reset your progress.

-## How to Run
-1. Install Python and Pygame.
-2. Clone this repository.
-3. Run the game script using `python maze_game.py`.

 Feel free to explore, modify, and use this project as a foundation for creating your maze-based games or learning about game development with Pygame.